ibm-cloud-docs/cephaas/sds-cli-reference.md

 * Name of the volume.
 	* Flag: `--name NAME`

-* [Optional] JSON object containing volume information.
+* [Optional] JSON object that contains the volume information.
 	* Flag: `--volume-patch VOLUME-PATCH`

-* [Optional] A string value if provided then the query will fail when the specified ETag value does not match the resource's current ETag value.
+* [Optional] A string value if provided then the query fails when the specified ETag value does not match the resource's current ETag value.
 	* Flag: `--if-match IF-MATCH`

 * API Endpoint in the URL form.